swarmstack/swarmstack/README.md

     iptables -A DOCKER-USER -j RETURN

 You'll need to similarly protect each node in the swarm, as Docker swarm will accept traffic to service ports on all nodes and forward to the correct node.

-An ansible playbook will soon be included here that can be used to manage the firewalls on all of the Docker nodes.
+## DOCKER NODE DISK CLEANUP
 You'll also want to add something to each host to keep the local filesystem clear of unneeded containers, local volumes, and images:

     sudo cat <<EOF >>/etc/cron.daily/clean-docker